 Please contact the appropriate funding agency in advance for exact deadlines and amounts.

 - Ehime Prefectural Summer Internship (EPIC) was initiated to foster friendship between Ehime and Hawaiʻi.
 The EPIC Summer Internship sends two UHM students to Japan for approximately 60 days during May-August.
 This includes round-trip airfare, a living stipend, and housing.
 Applications are due in early February and made available on our website.
 For more information, please contact Dr. Gay Satsuma, Associate Director, Center for Japanese Studies, UHM by email email@example.com.
+For more information and instructions, visit the page here.

 - Undergraduate Research Opportunities Program provides funding for undergraduate students to engage in for research, creative projects, and presentation travel.
 For more information, visit their website at: https://manoa.hawaii.edu/undergrad/urop/